August Bebel: Leader of the mass party

 The Anti-Socialist Law lapsed on 30 September 1890.
-The SPD emerged from persecution stronger than ever, winning 1.4 million votes and 35 Reichstag seats in the February 1890 election, a triumph that contributed to Bismarck's dismissal by the new emperor, Wilhelm II.
+The SAPD emerged from persecution stronger than ever, winning 1.4 million votes and 35 Reichstag seats in the February 1890 election, a triumph that contributed to Bismarck's dismissal by the new emperor, Wilhelm II.
 Bebel now led the work of reorganizing the party on a legal basis.
 At the Halle Congress in 1890, the party was renamed the Social Democratic Party of Germany (SPD), and a new, decentralized organizational structure was adopted to navigate the remaining restrictive state laws.

 At the Erfurt Congress in 1891, the party adopted a new program drafted primarily by Karl Kautsky and Eduard Bernstein.
 The Erfurt Program was a thoroughly Marxist document, affirming the inevitability of the collapse of capitalism and the necessity of the working class conquering political power.
 Bebel defended the program, which became a model for socialist parties across Europe.
 During the 1890s, Bebel consolidated his leadership against challenges from both the left and the right.
 He defeated the radical Jungen ("Youths"), who criticized the party's parliamentary focus, and began to confront the growing influence of reformist tendencies, particularly from the South German party organizations led by Georg von Vollmar.
 At the 1895 Breslau party congress, Bebel suffered a rare defeat when his support for an agrarian program designed to attract peasant voters was overwhelmingly rejected in favor of a resolution from Kautsky and Clara Zetkin that defended the party's strict proletarian purity.

+In 1898, following efforts by Magnus Hirschfeld and the Scientific-Humanitarian Committee, Bebel took a petition to end Paragraph 175 of the German Criminal Code, which illegalized homosexual acts, to the Reichstag and urged colleagues to add their names to it.
+On 13 January 1898, in an open session of the german federal parliament, Bebel became the first known politician to openly support homosexual emancipation.

 The most significant internal challenge came from the rise of Revisionism, a theoretical movement initiated by Eduard Bernstein.
 In a series of articles beginning in 1896 and his 1899 book The Preconditions of Socialism, Bernstein challenged fundamental tenets of Marxism, arguing that capitalism was not collapsing but adapting, and that the SPD should abandon its revolutionary goals in favor of a gradualist, reformist path to socialism.
 Bebel led the orthodox Marxist counter-attack.
 While privately acknowledging the need for practical reforms, he insisted that the party's revolutionary goal—the Kladderadatsch, or great collapse of capitalism—was essential for its identity and unity.
 With constant goading from Bebel, Kautsky became the chief theoretical opponent of revisionism.
 At successive party congresses, most notably at Hanover (1899) and Dresden (1903), Bebel marshaled the party majority to condemn Revisionism in principle, while avoiding an open split by allowing revisionists to remain in the party.
 At the Dresden congress, Bebel used all his influence to line up delegates behind the party leadership's grand condemnation of revisionism, cementing a temporary alliance between the party executive and the radicals.